lgozasht/COVID-19-Lab-Specific-Bias-Filter/README.md

 Usage:

-python3 parsimony_per_site_analysis.py -m [Path to Gisaid metadata file] -p [Path to nextrain parsimony file] -v [Path to nextrain VCF file] -o [Path to output directory]
+python3 parsimony_per_site_analysis.py [options] -m [Path to Gisaid metadata file] -p [Path to nextrain parsimony file] -v [Path to nextrain VCF file] -o [Path to output directory]

+options:

+-b If "TRUE" program will also flag borderline suspicious variants that exhibit low minor allele frequency and are significantly assosiated with 1 or more particular lab.

 Output:

-flagged_snps_by_lab.tsv --a tab delimitted file displaying source, lab, snp, ref, alt, global ref, global alt, fisher exact, proportion of calls, MAF for each flagged snp where:
+flagged_snps_by_lab.tsv --a tab delimitted file displaying bin, source, lab, snp, ref, alt, global ref, global alt, fisher exact, proportion of calls, MAF for each flagged snp where:

+bin = "trash" or "suspicious" trash variants are likely lab-specific artefacts since, and suspicious mutations are borderline cases which can also be explained by high mutation rate

 source = "originating lab" or "submitting lab"